theostavrides/restaurantapp/README.md

 # Restaurant Pickup
-Midterm Project for Lighthouse Lab's Web Development Bootcamp
+A web app for a fictitious restaurant that provides an order pickup service.
+Users will be able to view the restaurant's menu and create their order.
+Restaurant will be able choose to accept or decline an order.
+Upon confirmation of the order, users will be notified of their order status and receive an ETA.

 <img src="https://raw.githubusercontent.com/theostavrides/restaurantapp/master/screenshots/home.png" />
 <img src="https://raw.githubusercontent.com/theostavrides/restaurantapp/master/screenshots/menu.png" />
 <img src="https://raw.githubusercontent.com/theostavrides/restaurantapp/master/screenshots/cart.png" />
 <img src="https://raw.githubusercontent.com/theostavrides/restaurantapp/master/screenshots/confirmed.png" />

-A web app for a fictious restaurant that provides an order pickup service.
-Users will be able to view the restaurant's menu and create their order.
-Restaurant will be able choose to accept or decline an order.
-Upon confirmation of the order, users will be notified of their order status and receive an ETA.

 ## Features
 - Users can view the restaurant's menu